mindspore-ai/docs/docs/mindspore/source_en/migration_guide/use_third_party_op.md

 └── test_gpu_op.py                   # a test file to run Aten GPU operator on GPU device
 ```

-Using the PyTorch Aten operator focuses mainly on env.sh, setup.py, leaky_relu.cpp/cu, test_*, .py.
+Using PyTorch Aten arithmetic focuses on env.sh, setup.py, leaky_relu.cpp/cu, and test_*.py.

-Among them, env.sh is used to set environment variables, setup.py is used to compile so, leaky_relu.cpp/cu is used to reference the source code that calls the PyTorch Aten operator, and test_*.py is used to refer to the call Custom operator.
+Among them, env.sh is used to set environment variables, setup.py is used to compile so, leaky_relu.cpp/cu is a reference for used to write the source code for calling PyTorch Aten operator in reference, and test_*.py is used to call Custom operator in reference.

-### 2. Writing and calling the Source Code File of PyTorch Aten Operators
+### 2. Writing Source Code File that Calls PyTorch Aten Operator

-Refer to leaky_relu.cpp/cu to write a source code file that calls the PyTorch Aten operator.
+Refer to leaky_relu.cpp/cu to write the source code file that calls the PyTorch Aten operator.

-The customized operator of `aot` type adopts the `AOT` compilation method, which requires network developers to hand-write the source code file of the operator implementation based on a specific interface, and compile the source code file into a dynamic link library in advance, and then the framework will automatically call the function defined in the dynamic link library.
-In terms of the development language of the operator implementation, the `GPU` platform supports `CUDA`, and the `CPU` platform supports `C` and `C++`.
-The interface specification of the operator implemented by the operators in the source code file is as follows:
+Since customized operators of type `aot` are compiled by using `AOT`, the developer is required to write the source code files corresponding to the operator implementation functions based on a specific interface and compile the source code files into a dynamic link library in advance, and the framework will automatically call the functions in the dynamic link library for execution during the web runtime.
+As for the development language of the operator implementation, `CUDA` is supported for `GPU` platform, and `C` and `C++` are supported for `CPU` platform.
+The interface specification of the operator implementation functions in the source code file is as follows.

 ```cpp
 extern "C" int func_name(int nparam, void **params, int *ndims, int64_t **shapes, const char **dtypes, void *stream, void *extra);

 ```

-If the `cpu` operator is called, taking `leaky_relu.cpp` as an example, the file provides the function `LeakyRelu` required by `AOT`, which calls `torch::leaky_relu_out`  function of PyTorch Aten:
+If `cpu` operator is called, taking `leaky_relu.cpp` as an example, the file provides `LeakyRelu` required by `AOT`, which calls `torch::leaky_relu_out` of PyTorch Aten:

 ```cpp
 #include <string.h>